Cleveland Sexual Orientation Discrimination Lawyer

 The plaintiff in Vickers v.
 Fairfield Medical Center was not quite so successful.
 The plaintiff, a private police officer, was harassed by co-workers after befriending a homosexual doctor at the hospital where he worked.
 Among other things, his co-workers called him “gay” and “fag,” and wrote gay slurs on his report forms.
 The plaintiff tried to bring a sex-stereotyping claim but the Sixth Circuit rejected it.
 The Court held that the complaint was more properly viewed as one of harassment based on perceived homosexuality rather than gender non-conformity.
 It noted in particular that the plaintiff’s argument did not allege any failure to conform with traditional gender norms that would be “observable in the workplace,” rather than in the privacy of the bedroom.
 The Court then held that accepting an employee’s sexual practices as the actionable non-conforming behavior would effectively permit all claims of sexual orientation discrimination because “homosexuals, by definition, fail to conform to traditional gender norms in their sexual practices.”
 It is worth noting, however, that this case long predates the EEOC’s 2015 announcement, not to mention the Bostock decision.

-Contact an employment discrimination law to learn about your rights
+Contact an sexual orientation discrimination law to learn about your rights

 Despite the landmark Bostock decision, proving any discrimination case can be extremely difficult.
 To maximize the chances of success, employees should hire an experienced Ohio employment discrimination attorney.

-If you believe you have been the victim of sexual orientation discrimination at work, the Cleveland employment lawyers at Bolek Besser Glesius might be able to help.
+If you believe you have been the victim of sexual orientation discrimination at work, the Cleveland LGBTQ discrimination lawyers at Bolek Besser Glesius might be able to help.
 Contact us today.